24pvt/Discord-Flooder-With-Music-/README.md

 How To Use It ?
 1 step : Put Your Tokens in Tokens.txt
-2 step : Put your lavalink you can use also public lavalink 3 step : install all dependencies "npm install"
+2 step : Put your lavalink you can use also public lavalink 3 step : install all dependencies `npm install`
-4 step : Now Final Step Run "node index.js"
+4 step : Now Final Step Run `node index.js`

 I Recommend Use Good Hosting & NOT a selfbot – runs as regular Bots only.
 For defending servers That you own.